 From the entrance, you can ride a horse or take a horse and carriage.
 From the Treasury, you can ride a camel or a donkey to the Qasr al-Bint Temple.

 I recommend if you visit Petra to wear comfortable shoes, such as walking/hiking boots as the surface is uneven.
-Bring a bottle of water or two as the dry desert is dehydrating and wear long loose-fitting clothing, a scarf and hat.
+Bring a bottle of water or two as the dry desert is dehydrating and wear long loose-fitting clothing, a scarf and a hat.
 Wear sunscreen as the sun gets very hot even if the temperature is not that high.

 Aqaba has the most pristine coral reefs in the Red Sea so it is a great spot for diving and snorkelling.
 Just over an hour away you can also visit Wadi Rum which is in the desert and has a beautiful red landscape, soaring peaks and plunging valleys.
 It is called Valley of the Moon as it is like being on the Moon.